med-seg/morph-feat-extract/README.md

 **IMPORTANT:** You are encouraged to read this entire file and make necessary modifications to your code before program execution.

-MATLAB code for [description of paper]
+MATLAB code for "A Framework for Automatic Morphological Feature Extraction and Analysis of Abdominal Organs in MRI Volumes".

 by Hykoush Asaturyan, E. Louise Thomas, Jimmy.
 D. Bell and Barbara Villarini.